Removing Spurious Concepts from Neural Network Representations via Joint Subspace Estimation: Spurious Correlations and Concept Removal

-In practice, however, it is highly non-trivial to estimate (a basis of) the subspace $\Zsp.$ Due to the spurious correlations, classifiers that use the embedding vectors to predict the spurious label $\ysp$ also make use of the main-task embeddings $\zmt$.
+In practice, however, it is highly non-trivial to estimate (the basis of) the subspace $\Zsp.$ Due to the spurious correlations, classifiers that use the embedding vectors to predict the spurious label $\ysp$ also make use of the main-task embeddings $\zmt$.
 As a consequence, an estimate of $\Zsp$ will also contain directions that are actually part of $\Zmt.$ Projecting out the estimate of $\Zsp$ removes main-task information and therefore hurts the performance of the resulting main-task classifier \citep{ravfogel_2020, Belinkov_2021, Kumar_2022}.
-We will see that our JSE method addresses this problem by estimating not only $\Zsp,$ but also the main-task embedding space $\Zmt.$
+Our JSE method addresses this problem by estimating not only $\Zsp,$ but also the main-task embedding space $\Zmt.$

-\subsection{Related work}
+\subsection{Related Work}